HosseinAhmadi63/Visual-Imagination-Perception-EEG-Decoding/docs/IMPLEMENTATION_DETAILS.md

 ## Deterministic trial selection

 The paper specifies one pictorial trial per subject but does not publish the selected repetitions.
-Exact private selection recovery is therefore impossible.
 The repository applies one immutable rule:

 1. Convert FIF annotations to sample-ordered events.
 2. Remove a leading `0, ` and trailing `###my_stream_name` from every description.